juhapark21/StardewValleyMods/[CP] GiftTastesMakeSense/README.md

 - Shane likes Joja cola after his 6-heart event (the day after after he agrees to get therapy).

 ## In Progress
-- Config for each preference?
-(Might be too much)

 ### To-Do
-- Shane has custom dialogue for gifted beer after his 6-heart event.
-It is no longer a loved gift. (inspired by other mods)
 - Add update keys in manifest.json?
 - Make a proper readme for the parent folder
 - Make a proper readme for this folder